YOUSSEFSAIDI/Secure-Forwarding-Protocol-for-Software-Defined-Networking/Readme.txt

-1- Mininet Download:
+1- Mininet Download :
-we need to connect to the web page: ìhttp://mininet.org/download/î and download the Mininet VM image.
-Then we need to download Virtual Box from this link ìhttps://www.virtualbox.org/wiki/Downloadsî
+we need to connect to the web page: ‚Äúhttp://mininet.org/download/‚Äù and download the Mininet VM image.
+Then we need to download Virtual Box from this link ‚Äúhttps://www.virtualbox.org/wiki/Downloads‚Äù
-2- Virtual Box configuration: we need to follow the link ìhttp://mininet.org/vm-setup-notes/î 3- After finishing the installation, we need to open the mininet machine on the virtual box  with login and password: ìmininetî.
-Then enter the command ìifconfigî and get the ip address of the eth1
+2- Virtual Box configuration: we need to follow the link ‚Äúhttp://mininet.org/vm-setup-notes/‚Äù 3- After finishing the installation, we need to open the mininet machine on the virtual box  with login and password: ‚Äúmininet‚Äù.
+Then enter the command ‚Äúifconfig‚Äù and get the ip address of the eth1
 4- Open a new terminal and ssh to this address
 5- Copy the python script Mytopo.py in the directory mininet/mininet 6- Create a directory under mininet/mininet for example project.